 Homemade Butter Tarts come with raisin or without, with pecans, walnuts.
 I prefer the classics, no fruit or nuts for me!
 And you can get them just about anywhere – at the grocer, convenience store, restaurants, diners and now even coffee stores.
 I must admit I can rarely resist just having one.
-They are quite calorie friendly too – about 300 calories per tart – and loaded with – you guessed it!
+They are quite calorie friendly too – about 300 calories per tart for the regular sized ones – and loaded with – you guessed it!
 Sugar.

 Homemade Butter tarts are a Canadian tradition.
 In my family the Butter Tart is known as a Honey Tart and such a rare treat that it was always coveted and one just wouldn’t do.
 My Grandma would always have a dozen or so freshly baked tarts on hand and would laugh out loud at the expressions on our faces.

 So here it is – passed down by four generations….to you!

 12 small tart shells using my pastry recipe –Tip: I grease the tin with shortening, as this will help to ease the tarts out of the tart tin.
 (You can use a small muffin tin as well)

 Pour the filling into the tart shells about 2/3 full.
 Bake in the bottom third of an oven at 350F for 20 – 30 minutes.
 Let cool and enjoy!

 The sweetest and the best homemade butter tart minis.
 A family recipe!